ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 confidence interval for the probabilities of attaining an FSA championship top-10 in 5 years and winning the FSA championship in 10 years is (91.540%, 91.647%) and (76.332%, 76.500%) respectively.
-These are well above the corresponding 85% and 70% thresholds established.
+These are well above the corresponding 85% and 70% thresholds established earlier.

 ``` r
 par(mfrow = c(1,2))